The importance of positive engagement in organisations

 • Listening with an open heart and mind ('taking a walk in the other person’s shoes').

-• Giving opportunity to indicate that you value the other person’s opinion and views.
+• Giving an opportunity to indicate that you value the other person’s opinion and views.

-• Recognition of contribution and effort that does not always meet the mark exactly, but take the encouraging steps of noticing and appreciating that it took courage.
+• Recognition of contribution and effort that does not always meet the mark exactly, but takes the encouraging steps of noticing and appreciating that it took courage.

-• Learning from our mistakes as a two way process.
+• Learning from our mistakes is a two-way process.

 • Leader’s reflection on how they can more appropriately support and value people that results in shared learning.